inertz/inertz-script/README.md

 4. **Extensible**: Easy to add new features and built-ins
 5. **Error Handling**: Comprehensive error reporting
 6. **Rich Data Types**: Support for arrays and objects with intuitive syntax
+7. **Flexible Iteration**: Multiple loop types for different use cases

 ## Technical Implementation